Burn (Tina Arena song)

 "Burn" is a song written by Tina Arena, Pam Reswick, and Steve Werfel for Arena's third album, In Deep (1997).
-The song was successful in her native Australia, reaching number two on the ARIA Singles Chart and earning a gold sales certification.
+The song gave Arena her highest-charting hit in her native Australia, reaching number two on the ARIA Singles Chart.
 At the time of its release, "Burn" was Australia's fastest-added single to radio.
 Arena also recorded the song in Italian, titled "Ti voglio qui".
 It was released as a single in several European countries.

-In 2000, "Burn" was covered by American country music singer Jo Dee Messina and her version reached number two on the Billboard Hot Country Singles & Tracks chart.
+In 2000, "Burn" was covered by American country music singer Jo Dee Messina and her version reached number two on the US Billboard Hot Country Singles & Tracks chart.

 Critical reception

-A reviewer from Billboard magazine described "Burn" as a "beautiful love song", adding that Arena "has glorious pipes, a charismatic presence, and the song-writing savvy of a of a lifelong hitmaker."
+A reviewer from Billboard magazine described "Burn" as a "beautiful love song", adding that Arena "has glorious pipes, a charismatic presence, and the song-writing savvy of a lifelong hitmaker."
 Sunday Mirror commented, "She's got a huge pair of lungs for a tiny lass, and this power ballad fair simmers."